xStylistic/CSC207-Group-Project/README.md

 * The program stores the amount of time, correctness of the study program
 * After the study session a JFrame views allows for analysis on questions

+## Story 5:
+Polly is trying to get 100 on her psychology exam.
+She needs to know every term and concept very well.
+In order for her to achieve 100 on the exam, she needs to be able to answer all the flashcards word for word under a certain time limit to simulate a testing environment.
+So as a student user, she needs to be able to check if she truly understands the material fully.

+### Use Case 1: Answer Evaluation and Feedback
+Interactions 1:
+* System evaluates the user's submitted answer.
+* System displays feedback below the submission button, indicating whether the answer was correct or incorrect.
+* If incorrect, the system provides the correct answer for the user to review
+### Use Case 2: Timed Response to Questions
+Interactions 2:
+* User initiates the question session by clicking a "Start Timer" button.
+* System starts a countdown timer visible on the screen.
+* User enters their answer within the time limit and clicks "Submit".
+* System provides immediate feedback and resets the timer for the next question.
+### Use Case 3: End-of-Game Feedback
+Interactions 3:
+* User completes the final question and clicks "Finish".
+* System displays an overall performance summary, including the percentage of correct answers and total time taken.
+* System provides options for the user to repeat and try again.